New Economics Foundation

 The New Economics Foundation (NEF) is a British think-tank that promotes "social, economic and environmental justice".

 NEF was founded in 1986 by the leaders of The Other Economic Summit (TOES) with the aim of working for a "new model of wealth creation, based on equality, diversity and economic stability".

 The foundation has 50 staff in London and is active at a range of different levels.
 Its programmes include work on well-being, its own kinds of measurement and evaluation, sustainable local regeneration, its own forms of finance and business models, sustainable public services, and the economics of climate change.

 Work

-The Foundation works in the areas of community development, democracy, and economics.
-The foundation's work on sustainability indicators, which measures aspects of life and environment, indicated the connection between economic growth and sustainability.

-From 1995 to 2000, the Foundation made social audits of companies to measure and evaluate a company's social and ethical performance according to its standards.
-This work was instrumental in the formation of the Institute of Social and Ethical Accountability to promote professional standards around social accounting and auditing.
 NEF supported the National Programme for Third Sector Commissioning with research and reporting on "how best the Third Sector could evidence its wider impact on public services and their delivery", which underpinned the Office of the Third Sector's work programme on third sector commissioning from 2009.

 Jubilee 2000 campaign

 The Jubilee 2000 campaign, strategised for and run by NEF, collected 24 million signatures for its worldwide petition on development and poverty.